Disentangling Decentralized Finance (DeFi) Compositions: Background and Definitions

 \subsection{DeFi Protocol Compositions}

-The fourth, and in this work most crucial property of DeFi protocols is that DeFi protocols are \emph{composable}: \CAs can call each other, and their individual functions can be arbitrarily composed into new financial products and services (``Financial Lego'')~\cite{Werner:2021to}.
+The last property, \emph{composability}, is the most crucial for this work and requires more detailed description: \CAs can call each other, and their individual functions can be arbitrarily composed into new financial products and services (``Financial Lego'')~\cite{Werner:2021to}.
 While this analogy is widely used in the literature, to the best of our knowledge, no work investigates \emph{which are} the basic composable building blocks of more complex financial services and how they are related.
-Harvey et al.~\cite{harvey2021defi} refer broadly to composability as asset tokenization and networked liquidity, while Watcher et al.~\cite{wachter2021measuring} conceive composability narrowly as a repeated wrapping operation of tokens resulting in new derivative products.
+Harvey et al.~\cite{harvey2021defi} refer broadly to composability as asset tokenization and networked liquidity, while Von Wachter et al.~\cite{wachter2021measuring} conceive composability narrowly as a repeated wrapping operation of tokens resulting in new derivative products.
 However, as illustrated before in Figure~\ref{fig:composition_example}, we note that DeFi compositions also involve \CAs, which are not tokens.
 Also, Engel and Herlihy~\cite{engel2021composing} and Tolmach et al.~\cite{tolmach2021formal} respectively discuss compositions only in the context of automated market makers (AMMs) and of formal verification of \CAs related to decentralized exchanges and lending services, which is again a very narrow conception.
 Thus, there is no comprehensive, technically grounded definition for DeFi compositions to the best of our knowledge.
 For our work, we define it as follows:

-\begin{definition} A DeFi protocol composition occurs when an account leverages one or more accounts belonging to at least another DeFi protocol within a single transaction to provide a novel financial service. \end{definition}
+\begin{definition} A DeFi protocol composition occurs when a protocol-specific account leverages, within a single transaction, one or more accounts belonging to the same or another DeFi protocol to provide a novel financial service. \end{definition}